 At your initial consultation you will be assessed by either Dr Agrawal (consultant gastroenterologist, Mr Balchandra (consultant upper GI and bariatric surgeon or Mr Khetan (consultant colorectal surgeon).
 You can ask any questions around your care during this appointment.
 Your initial appointment includes a full assessment and may include an intimate examination.
 Your appointment takes approximately 20 minutes.
 You may be required to have further investigations which the consultant will discuss with you.
 If an endoscopy procedure is required this will be discussed in detail and if bowel preparation is required this will also be discussed in detail.

-Following the appointment you will be given a date for your procedure, your bowel preparation (if required) and all the relevant information leaflets to take home with you to read.
+Following the appointment you will be given a date for your procedure and an appointment for a covid test.
+The covid test will be 3 to 5 days prior to your appointment.
+At your covid swab appointment you will be given your bowel preparation (if required) and all the relevant information leaflets to take home with you to read.
+You will be contacted by telephone or text with the results of your covid test.

 On the day of the procedure